Section: User Commands (1)

 The boxes website is https://boxes.thomasjensen.com/.
 It contains a number of examples illustrating this manual page as well as more in-depth documentation.

-was made by Thomas Jensen and many great contributors.
+was made by Thomas Jensen and the boxes contributors.

 Please refer to the boxes website for the maintainer’s current email address.